MuntashirAkon/PHPPListEditor/README.md

 # PListEditor
-A PHP Library for creating or editing apple's plist files
+A PHP Library for creating or editing Apple's plist files

+# Examples

+see examples directory for examples

+# License

+MIT License